Databases

 $ gzip -d /path/to/unarchived/folder/data_file_from_previous_step

 Step 4: On order to clean old data you can drop your current db and create a new one.
 You can use following scripts to drop and recreate your database but first you need to set some environment variables.
-You can find YOUR_PG_DATABASE_NAME and YOUR_PG_APP_USERNAME in Cloud 66 Dashboard Postgresql server detail page.
+You can find YOUR_PG_DATABASE_NAME and YOUR_PG_APP_USERNAME in Cloud 66 Dashboard Postgres server detail page.

 $ export $PG_DATABASE_NAME=YOUR_PG_DATABASE_NAME